mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/README.md

 - *scheduled.rb* is where you define some tasks to be executed on a regular basis (see the "Scheduled tasks" guide for more information).
 - *my_agent.yml* is an example configuration file.
 A user-friendly explanation of YAML can be found [on Wikipedia](http://en.wikipedia.org/wiki/YAML).
 - *modules* is a source folder where you can add additional Ruby files
+- *tests* is a folder where you will implement your unit test in some *_spec.rb file
 - *README.md* is a place where you can put information about your agent, because documentation is mandatory, isn't it?

 ## The basics ##